nesi/support-docs/docs/Scientific_Computing/Supported_Applications/ABAQUS.md

     abaqus job="propeller_s4rs_c3d8r" user=my_udf.f90 \
         verbose=2 interactive cpus=${SLURM_CPUS_PER_TASK} mp_mode=threads
 === "Distributed Memory"
     `mp_mode=mpi`
     Multiple processes each with a single *thread*.
 Not limited to one node.
     Model will be segmented into `-np` pieces which should be equal to `--ntasks`
     Each task could be running on a different node leading to increased communication overhead.
-Jobs can be limited to a single node by adding --nodes=1` however this will increase your time in the queue as contiguous cpu's are harder to schedule.
+Jobs can be limited to a single node by adding `--nodes=1` however this will increase your time in the queue as contiguous cpu's are harder to schedule.
     This is the default method if `mp_mode` is left unspecified.

-    ```
+    ```sl
     #!/bin/bash -e
     #SBATCH --job-name      ABAQUS-Distributed
     #SBATCH --time          00:05:00       # Walltime</span></span>